-Many of the programs offered at New Horizons Medical Institute are eligible for certification: National Health Career Association - PCT, Phlebotomy, Medical Assistant, and Electronic Health Records Specialist.
-Ultrasound Technician testing is not offered at New Horizons Medical Institute; however, testing is offered at other locations in Georgia.
+Many of the programs offered at New Horizons Medical Institute are eligible for certification: National Health Career Association - PCT, Phlebotomy, Medical Assistant.
+Diagnostic Sonography (Ultrasound) testing for ARDMS registry is not offered at New Horizons Medical Institute; however, testing is offered at other locations in Georgia.
 To request further information, see A School Director.